Best Enrichment for Crested Gecko

 Physical Exercise Recommendations for Crested Gecko

 Physical activity for Crested Gecko should reflect their moderate exercise needs and 18x18x24" vertical minimum build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Crested Gecko, effective exercise includes exploration time and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue manifests as heavy breathing, slower movement, reluctance to continue, or lying down during activity.
 Crested Gecko reptiles with docile, jumpy traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Crested Gecko reptiles need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Crested Gecko benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Crested Gecko